PhenomDevel/PhenomRaidTools/README.md

  - Import/Export for raidroster
  - Import/Export single routines
  - Trigger Templates which can be used instead of writing a new one
+ - Be able to export encounter to exorsus in formatted manner
+ - Be able to have more than one routine for each encounter / profiles